gruehle/MarkdownPreview/README.md

 * Light - Black text on a light background, similar to GitHub wiki pages.
 * Dark - Light text on a dark background.
 * Classic - Black text with a serif font on a light background

+#### Sync scroll position
+When checked, scrolling in the editor scrolls the preview to roughly the same location.
+The scroll position of the preview is based on the scroll position of the source document, so the position may be out of sync if you have really long lines in your source file.
+Scroll synchronization works best when the preview and code view are the same height.

 ### Credits
 This extension uses the following open source components: